 The United States Adaptive Golf Alliance (USAGA) intends to make playing golf a reality for the 20 million physically disabled who would like to play the game.
 Founded in 2014, the United States Adaptive Golf Alliance:

-includes 36 member organizations across the United States.
+includes 38 member organizations across the United States

-provides adaptive golf to 20,000+ individuals of which 23% are wounded veterans.
+provides adaptive golf to 40,000 individuals annually of which 26% are combat-wounded veterans

 Members are "grass roots" nation-wide adaptive golf organizations working together to provide competitive pathways - instruction, on course and competitions - throughout the United States serving individuals across all disability types.